ryyReid/ReidCLI/README.md

 ### Slash commands (inside the TUI)

-Type `/` in the input box for a live completion menu of all of these with descriptions — the table below is the same information, grouped.
+Type `/` in the input box for a live completion menu of all of these with descriptions â€” the table below is the same information, grouped.

 **Session**